The Trigan Empire

 The Rise and Fall of the Trigan Empire, later shortened to The Trigan Empire, was a science fiction comic series written mainly by Mike Butterworth with artwork (initially watercolours, later gouache) by Don Lawrence, among others.
 It told the story of an alien culture in which futuristic technology, such as antigravity vehicles and energy ray weapons, was blended with architecture, dress, and customs reminiscent of ancient civilizations, the most obvious being those of Ancient Greece and Rome.
 The stories revolved around a strong and heroic leader who defended his empire from constant threats from both outside and within.
-The comic featured unique artwork by Don Lawrence in a painterly photo-realistic style.